lawrennd/snippets/_physics/includes/i-plus-h-equals-c.md

 $$
 The variables are independent.
 Marginal entropies: $h_1 = h_2 = 1$ bit.
 Joint entropy: $H = 2$ bits.
 Multi-information: $I = 1 + 1 - 2 = 0$ bits.

 The system relaxes from the first state to the second, conserving $I + H = 2$ bits throughout.
-Let's visualize this relaxation:}
+Let's visualise this relaxation:}

 \setupcode{import numpy as np}